SanielX/DeferredDecals/README.md

  0. Essential files are stored in `Assets/DeferredDecals`.
 You can copy paste this folder to your project and everything should work fine
  1. Add `DeferredDecalRenderer.cs` to your scene.
 There should be only one renderer
  2. Use `GameObject/Effects/Deferred Decal` to create decal
- 4. Use `GDecalShader` shader for you decal material
+ 4. Use `GDecalShader` shader for your decal material
  3. You're amazing :D

 ## Pros: